 Congratulations to Inn member and Master Jack Robinson for a very important decision at the United States Supreme Court.
 In the 8-0 decision authored by Chief Justice Roberts, the Court held that school districts must give students with disabilities the chance to make meaningful, “appropriately ambitious. ” The decision in Endrew F. v.
 Douglas County School District could have far-reaching implications for the 6.5 million students with disabilities in the United States.

-I would like to invite you to the fourth in a series of informal trainings focusing on basic practical skills in civil litigation sponsored by the Doyle Inn.
-We are applying for 2 CLE’s for each of our sessions.
+I would like to invite you to the sixth in a series of informal trainings focusing on basic practical skills in civil litigation sponsored by the Doyle Inn.
+We are applying for 2 CLEs for this session.
 There is no charge for attendees.

 Materials will be distributed ahead of time so participants will have examples for future use.
 I hope this will be an interactive process with participants feeling free to ask questions and contribute experiences.
 We also invite experienced practitioners to share experiences as well as sample pleadings and outlines.